jozic/Casper/README.md

  - all external links are open in new tab (target="_blank")
  - updated to be compatible with Ghost 2.x
  - removed google+ share button
- - patreon button on each post
+ - `buy me coffee` button on each post

 ## Build zip